Yengzzkie/portfoliov2/content/featured/Yengflix/index.md

   - TMDB API
 ---

-This is the v2 of movie streamer app I built with [Webpack]('https://webpack.js.org/') and can be found [here](https://yengflix-deprecated.netlify.app).
+This is the v2 of movie streamer app I built with ReactJS.
+The prototype (v1) can be found [here](https://yengflix-deprecated.netlify.app) and was built with [Webpack]('https://webpack.js.org/').
 I built this second version with ReactJS in attempt to clone Netflix and to deepen my understanding of React.